sleetplayground/sleet_raycast_hello/README.md

 - [ ] backup/save your near account info to a markdown file
 - [ ] lable your public keys and save to a markdown file
 - [ ] open web4 sites in browser
+- [ ] create a meme token on meme cooking

 ### commands